DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 ## G2c.
 Drinks in the Parlor
 During the following conversation, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] can share the following information:

 * The young woman was Stella Wachter, her daughter and youngest child.
-Stella suffers from a mysterious illness—one that has left her mind in a vegetative state for nearly the past three months.
+Stella suffers from a mysterious illness—one that has left her mind in a vegetative state for the past two months.
 Lady Wachter has tried every means available to her to cure Stella’s sickness, but none has succeeded.
 * The man with Stella was Nikolai Wachter II, Lady Wachter’s eldest son.
 Nikolai is named for his father, Nikolai Wachter, who died of a wasting sickness three years ago.
-* Nikolai and his younger brother, Karl, can be mischievious and troublesome louts at times, but Lady Wachter believes that they both have good hearts—if highly disorganized ones.
+* Nikolai and his younger brother, Karl, can be mischievous and troublesome louts at times, but Lady Wachter believes that they both have good hearts—if highly disorganized ones.
 (She is fond of her sons, but regrets that both grew wild and thrill-seeking following their father’s death.)

 Lady Wachter also attempts to engage the players in small talk, asking questions about their histories, their homes, their interests, and the means by which they came to Vallaki and the valley of Barovia.
 Throughout the conversation, she offers compliments on any visible armor, weaponry, or arcane or holy foci, and lightly questions the players as to their training in the martial, arcane, or holy arts.